lukso-network/tools-lukso-cli/README.md

 lukso validator import --validator-keys "./myKeysDir"

-# You will be asked only for wallet passwor
+# You will be asked only for wallet password
 lukso validator import --validator-keys "./myKeysDir" --validator-password "./myKeysPasswordFile.txt"
 ```